 There are a few defenses you can raise which might allow you to beat the charge or possibly plead down to a less serious misdemeanor.

-For example, you might argue that the state does not have sufficient evidence to convict you.
+For example, you might argue that there is not sufficient evidence to convict you.
 The state must prove all criminal charges with evidence beyond a reasonable doubt, and they might only have an eyewitness who is confused about what they saw.

 You can also raise self-defense.
 If someone attacks you first, and you reasonably feared that you would suffer bodily harm, then you can defend yourself by punching back at someone.
 To successfully raise this defense, you will probably need to testify about the event.
 It is also helpful if you have some witnesses who can state that you were attacked first.